 It may seem like a given, but many people underestimate the importance of location.
-Even the most meticulously designed dental practice can struggle to succeed in an inferior location.
-Don’t rush to find a place; a little research will save you a lot of problems down the road.
+Even the most meticulously designed dental practice can struggle mightily to succeed (or merely survive) in an inferior location.
+Don’t rush to find a place; a little research will save you a lot of trouble down the road.
 If you don’t have a location yet, now is the time to find a prime one.
 The best location is where people want what you have to offer, and you want to serve those people.
-Dental demographic research is key when determining whether a location is right for your practice and, if it is, what message will resonate with that community.
+Dental demographic research is mission critical when determining whether a location is right for your practice and, if it is, what message will resonate with that community.
 Do you want to see mainly families, young professionals, or an older demographic?
 Should insurance-friendly or fee-for-service be your model?
 What is the competition like?
-We have helped more than 500 dentists locate their offices, and you could be next.
+We’ve helped more than 500 dentists locate their offices, and we hope you’ll be next!

 If you already have a location, get to know your area and make it work in your favor as much as possible.
 Is your practice vision in line with the actual people who live around it?
 Are there any details you could tweak to make your practice more appealing?
 You can’t escape reality when needing to eat the plate in front of you, so make sure there’s not a disconnect between what your dental practice offers and what your target market actually wants.
 The sweet spot is there, and it’s where you’ll find success.LEARN ABOUT DEMOGRAPHICS

-Starting a business is like throwing a party, and your branding and marketing like the invitations to the party.
-You can assemble the perfect guest list and send out thousands of invitations, but if no one’s having fun, then your party’s a bust.
+Think of opening your dental practice like throwing a party, and your branding and marketing like the invitations to the party.
+You can assemble the perfect guest list and send out thousands of invitations, but if no one’s enjoying themselves, then your party’s a bust.
 And that’s if people come at all!
 When designing and fine tuning the customer experience of your practice, think of it as a party you’re planning for prospective patients.
 What amenities will they find attractive?
 What office decor will make them feel comfortable?
 What services will they be looking for?
-Establishing marketability in the eyes of your target market is a must, and no detail is too small.
+Establishing marketability in the eyes of your target market is a must, and the details matter.ROCK YOUR INVITATION

 Build Brand Equity